The Happytime Murders

 It bowed against another throwaway film A.X.L. and The Happytime Murders pulled in poor $9,532,425 — placing #3 for the weekend led by the holdover Crazy Rich Asians.
 It marked the lowest opening for a wide release toplined by Melissa McCarthy.
 Audiences gave the movie a toxic C- cinemascore and it sank 54% the following frame to $4,382,781 and then plummeted 75.3% to $1,082,377 in its third session and promptly lost most of its theater count.
 The domestic run closed with only $20,706,452.
 STX would see returned about $10.3M after theaters take their percentage of the gross.

-The Happytime Murders has posted disastrous numbers overseas, with a current $4.4M cume across numerous distributors.
-Russia, Germany and Italy open in October.
-More as the offshore numbers post… R-rated puppet fare is 0 for 2 at the box office — after this and Team America: World Police.
+The Happytime Murders posted disastrous numbers overseas, with a reported $6.8M cume across numerous distributors.
+R-rated puppet fare is 0 for 2 at the box office — after this and Team America: World Police.